tommyyNUS/ISA-IPA-2020-03-21-IS01PT-GRP-Etika-SARA_AirbnbAgent/README.md

 **Step 9**.
 Now open up your telegram app.
 From the search bar of your chat page, type "IPAAIRBNBBot" click on the result.
 A chat window will be created with the bot, click 'Start'.
 You can now test sending some search queries such as "Can you find some recommendations for 2 adults, 1 child and 1 infant to stay in Vienna from 5th June to 17th June?".

 **Additional notes**: You can also test dialogs from the google assistant via the dialogflow website located on the right side of the screen.
-Try to paste the following dialog in the chat field.

 ---